ZONESTAR3D/Slicing-Guide/PrusaSlicer/PrusaSlicerGuide_M4.md

     M163 S2 P50
     M163 S3 P50
     M164 S5

-    ...........
-(Previous start gcode commands)
-#### :memo: About M163 and M164 Gcode commands
+#### :memo: Introduction to "M163" and "M164" commands
 >
     M163: Set a single mix factor for a mixing extruder, must be followed by M164 to normalize and commit them.
-     S[index]   The channel (actual extruder) index to set P[float]   The mix value from (0~100.0)
+     S[index]   The channel (actual extruder) index to set P[float]   The mix value from (0.0 ~ 100.0)
      R   		Reset all mixing extruder settings to default

     M164: Normalize and commit the mix rate to a virtual extruder.
      S[index]   The virtual extruder to store

-    Normalize:  The sum of the ratios of all actual extruders needs to be 100, if the sum is not 100, the printer will automatically scale the ratio to meet this requirement.
+    Normalize:  Automatically scale the mixing ratio values of each extruder to meet machine requirements

 ### Step 3: Assign the new virtual extruders to 3D model and slicing
 Now you can assign 6 extruders to the 3D model, slicing process is exactly the same as the 4 extruders.